Kolmakovsky Redoubt Conservation Project (2010-2011)

 Sandy Jamieson, at his studio, and PI Angela Linn, discuss the progress on the replication of rotten timbers.
 Jamieson used locally-harvested white spruce to replace sections of the blockhouse that were structurally unstable.

 The Art of Log Buildings

 Sandy Jamieson explains the process for replicating the 170-year-old walls of the blockhouse.
-This project was his first introduction to the dovetailed self-locking notches used to assemble the 8-sided building.
+This project was his first introduction to the tenon-end self-locking notches used to assemble the 8-sided building.
 Innovative and efficient, this technique allows a team of 2 men to assemble a building in a matter of hours, once the logs are cut.